AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 .. include:: ../ref/examples-repo.rst

-.. exercise:: GPU-1: Test nvidia-smi
+.. exercise:: GPU 1: Test nvidia-smi

    Run ``nvidia-smi`` on a GPU node with ``srun``.
 Use ``slurm history`` to check which GPU node you ended up on.
 Try setting a constraint to force a different GPU architecture.

-.. exercise:: GPU-2: Running the example
+.. exercise:: GPU 2: Running the example

    Run the example given above with larger number of trials (``10000000000`` or :math:`10^{10}`).

    Try using ``sbatch`` and Slurm script as well.

-.. exercise:: GPU-3: Run the script and do basic profiling with nvprof
+.. exercise:: GPU 3: Run the script and do basic profiling with nvprof

    ``nvprof`` is part of NVIDIA's profiling tools and it can be used to monitor which parts of the GPU code use up most time.